ThePennyGoblin/SMU_Project_3_Team-_1/README.md

 - Flask (API)
 - OTHER PENDING

-Tools - CSV, PostgresSQL, Python(various libraries)
+- Tools : CSV, PostgresSQL, Python(various libraries)
     - Stripped spaces and semi-colons, any N/A and errors.
         - Removed non-relevant data, like
-            -"test blocks"
+        - "test blocks"
-            -Suspected water on the line -- lower outliers that didn't make sense for thickness (dropped entire rows) -Suspected manual entry errors (no decimal points) on weight that populated >50 lbs (multiplied by .01 to reset decimals)
+        - Suspected water on the line -- lower outliers that didn't make sense for thickness (dropped entire rows)
-            -
+        - Suspected manual entry errors (no decimal points) on weight that populated >50 lbs (multiplied by .01 to reset decimals)

 ## Project Steps
 Steps are governed by the below flow-chart:
 ![flow](resources/images/project_architecture.png)